-For further information about the vaccination order and risk groups, please go to the THL page.
+For further information about the vaccination of risk groups, please go to the THL page.

 Digital vaccination card

-It will soon be easier to monitor vaccination data as a separate Vaccines section is being prepared for the Omakanta service.
+Nowadays monitoring vaccination information is easier, because the MyKanta service has implemented a section for vaccination information.
+However, not all vaccinations are currently visible in the Vaccinations section.
 Previously vaccination data has only been available on a traditional paper card, but not in digital form.

-In the future, the vaccination data will be digitally available in the Omakanta service as soon as a vaccination is taken.
+The vaccination data will be digitally available in the MyKanta service as soon as a vaccination is taken.
 The healthcare professional performing the vaccination will record the vaccination in the service where the individual’s vaccinations are summarised.
-Many users already have the digital vaccination card in their Omakanta.
+Many users already have the digital vaccination card in their MyKanta.